Don’t Be Anxious, Lay Up Treasure in Heaven

 Nearly one-quarter of all born-again Christians (23%) gave no money to a church in 2000.

-12% of born again Christians tithed their income to churches in 2000.
+Twelve percent of born-again Christians tithed their income to churches in 2000.

 The mere possibility that God might be pleased to release an avalanche of mercy and missions and financial means among us makes these messages a joy to think about.